 Creating a Structured Crate Training Schedule for Puppies

 To help your puppy adjust to being alone in the crate, practice leaving and returning.
 Start by stepping outside the room for a few seconds, then gradually increase the duration of your absence.
 Each time you return, avoid making a big fuss and instead calmly praise your puppy for staying calm and quiet.
 Over time, your puppy will learn that being in the crate is a temporary situation and that you will always come back.

-See also The Key to Overcoming Crate Anxiety in Dogs
+See also How to Help Dogs Overcome Crate Anxiety

+Creating a Structured Crate Training Schedule for Puppies